eshwen/SemivisibleJets/README.md

 A `FeynRules` model file ([DMsimp_tchannel.fr](madgraph/models/DMsimp_SVJ_t_mPhi-1000_mDQ-10_rinv-0p3/DMsimp_tchannel.fr)) as well as the `Mathematica` notebook ([DMsimp_tchannel.nb](madgraph/models/DMsimp_SVJ_t_mPhi-1000_mDQ-10_rinv-0p3/DMsimp_tchannel.nb)) used to generated the UFO output are also provided.

-## Running the complete sample production with HTCondor (recommended)
+## Running the complete sample production with HTCondor

 There are scripts included to run the entire sample production using a single config file.
 You specify the input arguments in a YAML file (see [model_params_demo.yaml](config/model_params_demo.yaml) for descriptions or the other files in that directory for complete examples).